 Celus is a german company that is reducing the complexity of designing electronics with the help of easy to use drag and drop tool to pick the required building block and then the software will automatically build the rest of the design.

 See a quick introduction about what they are trying to build and why.

-A short product demo video is here:
+A short intro video is here:

 They are still running pilot projects with a focus on large companies and enterprises.
 Their official release is planned for the middle of the next year.

 You can contact them if you are interested to try their tool which is still in the development stage.

 3. Flux AI PCB Design Tool with Copilot